Road & gravel hookless rims: truth twisted by manufacturers

 drawing demonstrating horizontal chain stay length measurement

 If you ride gravel roads, not trails (basically, where you would drive a sedan), or asphalt of any quality, it doesn’t really matter.
-If you bottom out in such conditions, that only means your tyre pressure was way too low.
+If you bottom out to the extent that the rim cracks in such conditions, that only means your tyre pressure was way too low.

 drawing demonstrating horizontal chain stay length measurement

-But please note the first manipulation in the disseminated manufacturers’ claims: hookless are either (marginally) lighter, or stronger.
-Never both.
+But please note the first manipulation in the disseminated manufacturers’ claims — hookless are:

 PRO 3.
 Hookless rims “are more aero”